lonswaymar/InfoVisChartEval/README.md

 ## This small repository holds the contents of a project for Information Visualization, a graduate class in the INFO department at University of Colorado, Boulder.

-### We were tasked with finding 3 figures IRL and updating per the design principals outlined in "Storytelling with Data" by C. Knaflic.
+### We were tasked with finding 3 figures IRL and improving them per the design principals outlined in "Storytelling with Data" by C. Knaflic.
+### The entire Jupyter Notebook can be seen in the root directory.
+The original and updated folders are also saved in their respective folders.